brianwalczak/BKFZ-SubGHz/README.md

 | G18 | GDO2 |

 If you'd like to use a different pinout, you can configure the proper pins in the **config.h** configuration file (located in the **config** folder).
-Once you've connected the ESP32 to your computer, you'll need to download and install the [Arduino IDE](https://www.arduino.cc/en/software), as well as the [SPIFFS Upload](https://github.com/espx-cz/arduino-spiffs-upload) plugin (you can find instructions on installation and usage in the repository).
+Once you've connected the ESP32 to your computer, you'll need to download and install the [Arduino IDE](https://www.arduino.cc/en/software), as well as the [LittleFS Upload](https://github.com/earlephilhower/arduino-littlefs-upload) plugin (you can find instructions on installation and usage in the repository).
 The plugin is crucial to serve essential files through the web server (CSS, fonts, icons, etc).

 After installing the IDE, download the latest release for this repository and extract the ZIP file.
-Then, launch the `BKFZ_SubGHz.ino` file located inside the folder, and upload the data files through SPIFFS (`Ctrl` + `Shift` + `P`, then `Upload SPIFFS to Pico/ESP8266/ESP32`). **Make sure your Serial Monitor is closed during the uploading process.**
+Then, launch the `BKFZ_SubGHz.ino` file located inside the folder, and upload the data files through LittleFS (`Ctrl` + `Shift` + `P`, then `Upload LittleFS to Pico/ESP8266/ESP32`). **Make sure your Serial Monitor is closed during the uploading process.**

 Lastly, click the `Upload` icon in the Arduino IDE to flash the code on your ESP32.
 You'll see `Hard resetting via RTS pin...` once the writing is complete.